 | THE PREGNANT GARDENER | THE

-USA & ItalianAmericanWriters.com/Daniela is author of fourteen books from major and universty presses.
+USA.com as well as ItalianAmericanWriters.com/ Daniela is author of sixteen books from major and universty presses.
 In 2007,

 she won The John Ciardi Award for Lifetime